2023 - Best LPN Programs in New Mexico

 New Mexico LPN Licensing Requirements

+Upon graduating from an LPN program and passing the required licensing exam, students are eligible to become licensed as practical nurses.
 In order to receive state licensure, the applicant must submit an application to the state, including:

 - Official transcript from approved program directly from the program source.